pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/saml-sso.md

     userguides:
         parent: self_hosted
         identifier: self_hosted_sso
-        weight: 3
+        weight: 60
 meta_desc: Learn how to make the self-hosted Pulumi ready for SAML SSO with any IdP.
 Self-hosting is available as part of the Enterprise Edition.
 ---

-The self-hosted option allows you to control various aspects of the Pulumi Service including how users will sign in to the [Pulumi Service]({{< relref "console" >}}).
+The self-hosted option allows you to control various aspects of the Pulumi Service including how users will sign in to the [Pulumi Service]({{< relref "components/console" >}}).

 ## Creating The Keys

-Before you can use SAML SSO to logon to the Console, you will need to ensure that the [API service]({{< relref "api" >}}) has a pair of keys that will be used to sign and validate requests/responses, regardless of the IdP you choose to use.
+Before you can use SAML SSO to logon to the Console, you will need to ensure that the [API service]({{< relref "components/api" >}}) has a pair of keys that will be used to sign and validate requests/responses, regardless of the IdP you choose to use.

 The credentials are simply a public/private key pair that are supplied as environment variables to the API service.